cathxrsis/cathxrsis.github.io/_drafts/Hierarchies.md

 Part 4: Communication vs Power
 ------------------------------

 There is no way of getting around the fact that a complex project requires a communication structure that allows for strategy and tactics to coexist.
-We see this most obviously with armies where
+We see this most obviously with the armed forces where @@

 Part 5: The Micro-Service Architecture
 --------------------------------------